solar sales job

 Getting Solar Leads

 This is another top question I get from experienced solar salespeople.
-Do you provide leads?
-Yes and no. Yes, Apricot Solar does have a lead generation system but those leads are handed out to the top producers.
-So, I wouldn't expect leads anytime soon.
 So, how can you get leads?
 You can get solar sales leads any way that you've already gotten them.
 You can knock on doors, buy leads, go to events, and use digital marketing and social media.

 I already described what I do.
-I build my team and because recruits need to produce 3 sales with their Trainer, which is me in many cases, they have to go get leads.
+I build my team and because recruits need to produce 3 sales with their Team sales rep, which is me in many cases, they have to go get leads.
 How do they do that?
 By talking to people that they know who are homeowners.
 They get utility bills to me.
-I do the system design and present it to the homeowner with the Trainee, and we split the commission 50/50.
-You might not think it's a great deal to give up 50% of your commission.
+I do the system design and present it to the homeowner with the new Field Rep. The Field Rep gets 10%-20% of the commission on the sale depending on how many sales they've made.
+You might think giving up 20% of your commission for the lead is too much.
 I get that.
 But think about what happens long term.
-First, if I recruit the Trainee, I get an additional bonus.
-And because I'm a Junior Partner, I get that override as well.
-But more importantly, I help someone start their solar sales career and get paid on every future sale that they do!
-Let that sink in for a while.
+First, if I recruited the new Field Rep, I get an additional bonus on top of the commission on the sale.
+But more importantly, I help someone start their solar sales career and get paid a bonus on every future sale that they do!
+I am getting paid on sales that I don't have to do.

 To Learn More Details of Our Opportunity & Watch a Detailed Overview Video